 Can a trustee be held personally liable?

-A trustee can be held personally liable if they are found to be in breach of duty or breach of trust.
-The state requires trustees to follow the terms of a trust to the latter.
+Yes, a trustee can be held personally liable if they are found to be in breach of duty or breach of trust.
+The state requires trustees to follow the terms of a trust to the letter.
 If there are accusations of self-dealing, stealing, fraud, or use of trust assets to harm a third party, trustees should work closely with a defense attorney experienced in trusts and wills.

 Can a Trustee be held personally liable

 HESS-VERDON – #1 SOUTHERN CALIFORNIA TRUST & ESTATE LAW FIRM

 Yes, a Trustee can be held personally liable!
 That is why a Trustee should seek expert guidance from an estate planning attorney who has prior trust litigation experience.
 The Trustor (the settlor) often decides to create a Trust thinking that any methodology should do.
 On the contrary, there are so many family dynamics, business dynamics that cannot be overlooked.
 A Trust in and of itself is a vehicle to protect one’s assets, but it can cause repercussions after the trustor/settlor dies if not drawn up correctly.